pranshum/departingflights/README.md

 `FlightNotificationActor`

 This actor is responsible for sending push notifications via Azure Notification Hub.
-Based on the device registered, the notification will either be sent via Google Cloud Manager or Apple Push Notifiction Service.
+Based on the device registered, the notification will either be sent via Google Cloud Manager or Apple Push Notification Service.

 All subscribed passengers for the flight are fetched by querying `PassengerFlightNotificationSubscription` table and notified either the `FlightStatusChanged` or `FlightDepatureGateAssigned` message is received.